-The assumption was also made that workers received an annual occupationally related diagnostic xray.
-The exposure geometry was assumed to be posterior-anterior (PA) (DHHS 2002).
-The air kerma at skin entrance for the diagnostic chest x-ray was estimated to be 0.108 R (Scalsky 2003).
-The organ doses were calculated by multiplying the air kerma by the "Kerma (K_a) to Organ Dose (H_T)" photon dose conversion factors for 30-250 keV photons found in Appendix B of the NIOSH External Dose Reconstruction Implementation Guideline (DHHS 2002).
-Table 9 below shows the annual organ doses due to the assumed annual diagnostic chest x-ray.
-The values in Table 6 are entered into the NIOSH-IREP program as the annual dose due to an acute exposure to photons (E=30-250 keV).
+The assumption was also made that workers received an annual occupationally related diagnostic x-ray.
+The exposure geometry was assumed to be posterior-anterior (PA) (NIOSH 2002).
+Table 9 below shows the annual organ doses due to the assumed annual diagnostic chest x-ray (Kathren et al. 2003).
+The values in Table 9 are entered into the NIOSH-IREP program as the annual dose due to an acute exposure to photons (E=30-250 keV).
 The distribution is assumed to be normal with a standard deviation of 30%.